-However, unlike regular internet which runs through cables and Wi-Fi signals, 4G broadband runs off, well...4G.
-That means it works in the same way as your phone, operating through a SIM card and mobile signals.
+However, it's also important to say that there are some differences between 4G broadband and regular broadband.
+This is because, while regular internet runs through cables and Wi-Fi signals, 4G broadband runs off 4G data (just as the name suggests).
+For this reason, 4G broadband works in the same way as your phone.
+It operates through a SIM card and mobile signals.

-This means you don't need a phone line, you don't need to pay set-up fees and the best part...you can take it on the go.
-You can use it on the train, in the garden or even on the beach (if you have a long enough extension cable).
+This means that, with 4G broadband, you don't need a phone line.
+You also don't need to pay set-up fees.
+Amazingly, because of this, your 4G broadband is also portable and can be taken anywhere.
+You can use it on the train, in the garden or even on the beach.
 You don't get that kind of thing with normal broadband deals.

 4G home broadband: what is it and how does it work?